Preparation is often the greatest factor for success, but even the best laid plans can fail when it comes to finding wild food.

 If your sample passes all these steps, chances still exist that your plant may not be considered completely safe, but depending on your individual situation, consuming this plant may indeed be lifesaving.
 Just remember, each part of the plant can have different qualities and results.
 Because of this, don’t assume that because one part of the plant is safe that the rest would be as well.
 Each part of the plant needs to be tested separately.

 This method can be useful if you don’t know for sure what you are looking for, but as with most survival techniques it is best to learn as many details as possible before you need to use them.
+Other important survival techniques relating to food include learning how to make survival foods like pemmican and hardtack, and various other ways of preserving food as a way to extend shelf life.

 Herbal Medicine / Medicinal Plants / First Aid